Bill to ban some LGBTQ+ medical care hears fiery testimony, protests - NewsBreak

 Bill to ban some LGBTQ+ medical care hears fiery testimony, protests

-COLUMBUS, Ohio (WCMH) – As lawmakers debated a bill to ban various medical procedures for transgender youth, protesters voiced opposition outside the windows of the Statehouse to rally against what they called a misguided, harmful effort.
+COLUMBUS, Ohio (WCMH) – As lawmakers debated a bill to ban various medical procedures for LGBTQ+ youth, protesters lined the halls of the Statehouse to rally against what they called a misguided, harmful effort.

-Lawmakers held their second hearing Thursday on House Bill 454 , the Save Adolescents From Experimentation (SAFE) Act, which would ban the provision of gender-affirming treatment – like hormone replacement therapy, reconstructive surgery or puberty blockers – to trans and gender non-conforming kids in Ohio.Hatchet attack in Ohio state park leads to shots fired
+Lawmakers held their second hearing Thursday morning on House Bill 454 , the Save Adolescents From Experimentation (SAFE) Act, which would ban the provision of gender-affirming treatment – like hormone replacement therapy, reconstructive surgery or puberty blockers – to trans and gender non-conforming kids in Ohio.Boardman PD: Suspect at large after shots fired at apartments

 Proponents of the bill testified in support before the House Committee on Families, Aging, and Human Services, including several faith-based organizations, a Cincinnati woman who detransitioned and even a handful of Southern Poverty Law Center-designated hate groups.